 HOW DOES GRADING WORK?

-Dragons evaluation of student performance places primacy in the process of student growth and learning.
-Performance in each of the college-level courses is evaluated by the level of engagement demonstrated by the students as well as by performance on clearly defined assignments and evaluations.
-At the end of each program Dragons faculty assign a letter grade for each for-credit course completed.
+Performance in each of the college-level courses is evaluated by your level of engagement as well as by performance on clearly defined assignments and evaluations.
+At the end of each program, Dragons faculty assign a letter grade for each for-credit course completed.
 Courses are graded on a 4.0 scale using the U.S. letter grade system.
 Students who complete a program/courses for-credit will have their grades entered into the Naropa system.
 Assuming students have completed all coursework and fulfilled all financial obligations, students can then request an official transcript soon after the end of the term.

 WHAT ARE THE QUALIFICATIONS OF INSTRUCTORS AND FACULTY?